 And with well over 1,200 customers having used the service so far in private beta, it’s already a success.
 In fact, more people have been choosing to use the digital service rather than paying over the phone.

-The service came about after DVLA’s first ever hackathon, where DVLA colleagues came up with the winning idea of ‘Pay your fine online’.
-Successfully bringing the service to this stage has been thanks to colleagues working together from across different parts of the Agency including insight, design and developers.
+The service came about after our first ever hackathon, where DVLA colleagues came up with the winning idea of ‘Pay your fine online’.
+Successfully bringing the service to this stage has been thanks to colleagues working together from across different parts of DVLA including insight, design and developers.

 By making it easier for our customers to pay their fine, it means further enforcement action is less likely, customers are able to pay any vehicle tax outstanding and it reduces the number of calls taken by our Contact Centre.
 Our long-term aim is to add more vehicle-related penalties to the service and encourage more digital take-up.